Experience Corps Bay Area

-Launched in a single school in 2007, Experience Corps Bay Area now serves multiple schools in Marin, San Francisco, San Mateo, and Sonoma County, and reaches thousands of students.
+Launched in a single school in 2007, Experience Corps Bay Area now serves thousands of students in Marin, San Francisco, San Mateo, and Sonoma counties.
 Most of our students come from low-income families and many are English Language Learners.
 Our volunteers come from all over the Bay Area and beyond and have a variety of work backgrounds.
 Most are 65–85 years old.
 There is no experience necessary to be an Experience Corps Bay Area tutor—we provide training and continuing support.

-2021 HYBRID MODEL – IN PERSON AND ONLINE
+2021 HYBRID MODEL: IN-PERSON AND ONLINE LITERACY TRAINING

 How We Measure Progress

-Results from multiple independent evaluations prove that Experience Corps leads to significant reading gains for students who have struggled with reading.
-Our volunteers connect to their community and rediscover purpose in their lives while children become great readers and escape the cycle of poverty.
+Results from multiple independent evaluations prove that Experience Corps leads to significant reading gains for students who have struggled.
+Thanks to our volunteers who use this opportunity to rediscover purpose in their lives, the children in our program become great readers giving them an advantage to escape the cycle of poverty.

 Experience Corps conducts an annual and ongoing data collection and reporting to measure student progress.
 Standardized assessments are used to determine a student’s reading proficiency upon entry into the program, and are administered multiple times per year, with at least one mid-point and final assessment.
 An Experience Corps staff person is designated to collect and analyze the standardized assessment data.

 Students in our program are often a half to a full year and a half behind in reading; however, we like to work with our schools to decide which students will benefit the most.
-If you are a school in the Bay Area and want to find out how to bring Experience Corps to your students, please fill out the form below and Sandra Strang will follow up with you.
+If you are with a school in the Bay Area and want to find out how to bring Experience Corps to your students, please contact Sandi Strang at SStrang@sequoialiving.org, or call (415) 464-1767.

 Children who are not able to read at grade level by fourth grade are four times more likely not to graduate from high school.